WintonCentre/python-fuzzy-plots/README.md

 - ci60n: Lower values of 60% confidence interval in a list.
 - ci30p: Upper values of 30% confidence interval in a list.
 - ci30n: Lower values of 30% confidence interval in a list.
-- fuzz_size: The width of the blurring.
-Takes integer value between 0-1.
-- fuzz_n: The number of colour levels used to implement the blur.
-Takes integer value between 0-150.

 ### Density chart